 - Isn’t baking soda abrasive?
-No, on the Relative Dentin Abrasively (RDA) scale baking soda is much less abrasive than commercial toothpaste.
+No, on the Relative Dentin Abrasivity (RDA) scale baking soda is MUCH less abrasive than commercial toothpaste.

 - Are essential oils safe for consumption?
 First, you’re not supposed to swallow toothpaste.
 That said, some may run down our throats – and most essential oil providers are legally obligated to print, “not for consumption” on their packaging – but we use it with confidence.
 Here’s our line of thought: would you rather put the essential oils of a mint plant in your mouth or commercial toothpaste that has poison control warnings on every package?
 We know what our answer would be, but we always encourage people to do what they’re comfortable with.